spacetelescope/stis_cti/doc/readme.rst

 Please note that AURA/STScI is not responsible for any damage resulting from the use of this software.

-Please send any feedback to the COS/STIS team at help@stsci.edu.
+Please send any feedback to the STIS team at help@stsci.edu.

 **Update:**  See the `Known Issues`_ section.